okx-code/rankupbook/src/Rankups-and-Prestiges/How-to-Rankups.yml.md

 ```

 ### 3. `rankup:`
 `rankup:` This section follows the same structure of the section by the same name in the locale and allows you to create custom messages for each rankup separate from the locale.
-All message fields accept [config placeholders](../Config-Placeholders.md) and all [PlaceholderAPI placeholders](../GitHub/PAPI/Placeholders.html)! `rankup:` is not available in prestiges [(see below)](./How-to-prestiges.yml.md#message-me).
+All message fields accept all [Placeholders](../Placeholders.md) including all [PlaceholderAPI placeholders](../GitHub/PAPI/Placeholders.html)! `rankup:` is not available in prestiges [(see below)](./How-to-prestiges.yml.md#message-me).
 ```yaml
 member:
   rank: 'guest'